ocryptocode/NFT-projects/README.md

 ## Getting Started

+NFTs being part of the VORTEX ecosystem.

+Get in and innovate.

 To get started with any of the projects, clone the repository and navigate to the desired project folder.

 ```bash